Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Our Construction of Weighted VR Complexes

 To estimate travel times by car and by public transportation, we use the Google Maps Distance Matrix API \cite{googleapi}.
-Because of budgetary constraints (and the cost of five dollars per thousand API queries), we only use this API to estimate the travel times between each polling site and the the $25$ geographically closest polling sites to it, which we refer to as its $25$ nearest neighbors.
+Because of budgetary constraints (and the cost of five dollars per thousand API queries), we use this API to estimate only the travel times between each polling site and its $25$ geographically closest polling sites.
+We refer to these sites as a polling site's $25$ nearest neighbors.

 For each of the $25$ nearest neighbors, we separately calculate both the time \emph{from} a polling site \emph{to} each neighbor and the time \emph{to} a polling site \emph{from} each neighbor.
-These two travel times are often different because of differing traffic conditions or other factors.
+These two travel times are often different because of different traffic conditions or other factors.
 We estimate the remaining pairwise travel times as follows.
-Let $G$ be the unweighted graph whose vertices are the polling sites and whose edges connect each vertex to its $25$ nearest geographical neighbors.\footnote{The relation of being one of a vertex's 25 nearest neighbors is not symmetric.
-Therefore, the degrees of some vertices are larger than $25$.} Let $G_{\mathrm{car}}$ and $G_{\mathrm{pub}}$ be the weighted, directed graphs whose vertices and edges are those of $G$ and whose weights are given by the travel times (by car and public transportation, respectively) that we compute using the Google Maps API.
-The weight of the directed edge from vertex $x$ to vertex $y$ in $G$ is the travel time from $x$ to $y$.
-For two polling sites $x$ and $y$, we define $t_{\mathrm{car}}(x, y)$ and $t_{\mathrm{pub}}(x, y)$ to be the sums of the lengths of the shortest weighted paths from $x$ to $y$ and $y$ to $x$ in $G_{\mathrm{car}}$ and $G_{\mathrm{pub}}$, respectively.
+Let $G$ be the unweighted, undirected graph whose vertices are the polling sites and whose edges connect each vertex to its $25$ nearest geographical neighbors.\footnote{The relation of being one of a vertex's 25 nearest neighbors is not symmetric.
+Therefore, the degrees of some vertices are larger than $25$.} Let $G_{\mathrm{car}}$ and $G_{\mathrm{pub}}$ be the weighted, directed graphs whose vertices and edges\footnote{\major{We view each undirected edge $(x_i, x_j)$ of $G$ as a bidirectional edge, and we include both of the associated directed edges in the directed graphs $G_{\mathrm{car}}$ and $G_{\mathrm{pub}}$.}} are those of $G$ and whose weights are given by the travel times (by car and public transportation, respectively) that we compute using the Google Maps API.
+The weight of the directed edge from vertex $x$ to vertex $y$ is the travel time from $x$ to $y$.
+Therefore, the weight of the edge from $x$ to $y$ may differ from the weight of the edge from $y$ to $x$.
+For any two polling sites $x$ and $y$, let the travel times $\tilde{t}_{\mathrm{car}}(x, y)$ and $\tilde{t}_{\mathrm{pub}}(x, y)$ be the length of a shortest weighted path from $x$ to $y$ in the graphs $G_{\mathrm{car}}$ and $G_{\mathrm{pub}}$, respectively.
+The corresponding symmetrized travel times $t_{\mathrm{car}}(x, y)$ and $t_{\mathrm{pub}}(x, y)$ are